 Don’t hesitate to contact me for clarifications or further questions!

 1. In short

 My research is concerned with cultural differences between Arab and Indian culture.
-The case study is set in the Arabian Gulf, where large Indian expat populations work, making up a large percentage of the Gulf’s teachers.
+The case study is set in the Persian (or Arabian) Gulf, where large Indian expat populations work, making up a large percentage of the Gulf’s teachers.
 I will look at the cultural differences between local Arab students and Indian teachers in the United Arab Emirates.

 - What are the cultural differences between India and the United Arab Emirates, specifically in teaching and learning?

-- Does this lead to cultural conflict in the classroom in the UAE between Indian teachers and their students?
+- Does this lead to cultural conflict in the classroom in the United Arab Emirates between Indian teachers and their students?
 If so, how?

 GCC authorities increasingly recognize that local culture is under pressure.
 Not only are their citizens in almost all cases outnumbered in their own countries, they might also find themselves culture-wise disoriented in relatively young states which have rapidly and unrecognizably changed, while being tied between transnational Arab or religious affiliations and historical ethnic tribal identities.
 Concerns by national governments have led to efforts to foster tradition and nation building, protectionism against Western products under the banner of an “Islamic Cultural Exception”, conferences about national identity and policies to replace expatriate workers by locals.
 Authorities have in particular been said to worry about Asian nannies and foreign teachers (composing the majority of all school staff): they might not properly be able to educate children Islamic and Arab values.
 In spite of efforts to educate nationals to become teachers, the education sector has until now remained very dependent on expatriate labor from especially India and Arab countries.

 The aim of this research is to come to a better understanding of the cultural differences between the Arab culture of the GCC countries and Indian culture (yet to be delimitated), and to observe how these show in the classroom between (Arab) students and Indian teachers.